absmach/magistrala-docs/docs/storage.md

 ## Readers

 Readers provide an implementation of various `message readers`.
-Message readers are services that consume normalized (in `SenML` format) Mainflux messages from data storage and opens HTTP API for message consumption.
+Message readers are services that consume normalized (in `SenML` format) Magistrala messages from data storage and opens HTTP API for message consumption.
 Installing corresponding writer before reader is implied.

 Each of the Reader services exposes the same [HTTP API][readers-api] for fetching messages on its default port.